 - Reduction of risk associated with human error in manual reviews

-- Unlcoking data to leverage in the development of better pricing and intervention models
+- Unlocking data to leverage in the development of better pricing and intervention models

 Instabase Leverages Deep Learning for Insurance Underwriting Processes

-The Instabase Automation Platform for Unstructured Data leverages deep learning technology to ingest documents of any type from any source, extract relevant data from them, and provide that data for consumption in customer applications.
+The Instabase Platform leverages deep learning technology to ingest documents of any type from any source, extract relevant data from them, and provide that data for consumption in customer applications.

 For insurance, Instabase streamlines the conversion of unstructured data into structured data for ingestion into pricing models.
 Robust pricing models plus Instabase’s highly accurate document understanding based on deep learning technology enables underwriters to focus on what matters most in determining the level of risk and appropriate pricing for every policy.

 Instabase: The Best Answer for Automated Insurance Underwriting Software